UmerMunir009/TextTime/README.md

 - **Online User Status**
   Display which users are online in real time and dynamically update their status as they join or disconnect.

+- **Last Seen status**
+  Display when the user last time visited the website.

 -  **Add Contacts by Email**
   Easily add new contacts to your chat list using their registered email address.